ericjanto/personal-blog/content/pages/me.md

 - 🎹 should play piano more often
 - 💤 loves hammocks
 - 🏊🏼‍♂️ likes swimming (did it competitively)
+- 🙉 is a bit afraid of monkeys
-- 📖 can translate Latin literature
+- 📖 admires Latin literature
 - ☕️ prefers tea over coffee
 - 🤗 likes hugs